For schools & districts

 Boys & Girls Clubs, YMCA, 4-H

-You already have the space, the staff, and the students.
-VIBE gives you a structured framework to plug AI and professional mentorship into existing programming.
+You already have the space, the staff, and the students who would benefit from the program.
+VIBE gives you a structured framework to bring vibe coding and AI-fluent professionals into the programming you are already running.

 Libraries & community centers

-Trusted community spaces with wifi, computers, and meeting rooms.
-Many already run youth programs.
-VIBE adds structure and mentorship.
+Libraries and community centers are trusted neighborhood spaces with wifi, computers, and meeting rooms, and many already run youth programs.
+VIBE simply adds the structure and the AI-fluent professional guidance that connects the rest.

 Chambers, Rotary, Kiwanis

-These organizations exist to connect professionals with community needs.
-VIBE gives members a concrete way to mentor the next generation.
+These organizations exist precisely to connect working professionals with community needs that matter.
+VIBE gives AI-fluent members a concrete and time-bounded way to guide the next generation in their own town.

 What schools ask first.